zwickl/pygot/README.txt

     plot flux diagrams
 alignment block-shifts:
     detect block-shifts
+    mask block-shifts

 Documentation and scripts are being improved, so email me if you want to use this and have any trouble or questions
 -Derrick Zwickl
 zwickl@email.arizona.edu

+##############################

+INSTALLATION:

+This could use some work and testing yet, but the typical python install procedure of

+python setup.py install

+should work (you might need to add sudo to the start of that line).
+Or you could just run things in the example directories, as demonstrated in the sample scripts.
+It you install it globally you may need to put the script install location into your PATH environment variable, or copy the script files (in the scripts directory) somewhere else in your path.

+Dependencies:
+-The Dendropy library (http://pythonhosted.org/DendroPy/) is required for all quartet based summaries.
+The setup procedure above will attempt to install it for you if necessary.

+-The matplotlib library (http://matplotlib.org/) is required for making any figures.
+This can be non-trivial to get installed, and downloading an installer package for your system generally seems to work better than using easy_install or pip.
+The pygot setup script will not attempt to install this for you.

+-The block-shift related functions have no external dependencies.

 ##############################